Bricks and mortar shop? Use QR codes to fight back

 You can use URL shortening and then manage the redirection with the shortening service provider, but a better solution might be to manage URL redirections on your website directly.
 Some website technologies allow you to use a database of redirections which makes the technicalities easy, though if the person doing the managing redirects an old reference for a toaster to a dishwasher, then the shopper may not be pleased.

-Another way is to actually tell the shopper that the old model has been superseded but replacing the original web page with a notice to that effect but with a link to their possible options.
+Another way is to actually tell the shopper that the old model has been superseded by replacing the original web page with a notice to that effect, but with a link to their possible options.
 If there is only one option, you can jump to that page after 5-10 seconds automatically – give them time to read!

 If you have their interest, why not try to sell it to them as they are standing in the aisle?
 This saves them the bother of going through the physical checkout with its Saturday morning queue.

 A mobile-friendly dedicated sales page with a buy now button might do the trick.
 Keep it as simple as possible though, if you think it’s worth it, you can still attempt to up-sell as they go through the order pipeline.
 Obviously what you don’t want to do is lose a big sale whilst trying to add on a small extra.
 But this is where your retail judgement will come into play.